-- 1. Nevada is allocated 23 district-level delegates and 2 district-level alternates.
+- Nevada is allocated 23 district-level delegates and 2 district-level alternates.
 Per Reg.
 4.31 Nevada has chosen to split its alternate delegates between District-level and Atlarge.
 (Rule 8.C, Call I.B, I.I, Appendix B & Reg.
 4.31) - 2.
 District-level delegates and alternates shall be elected through a proportional representation system based on a three-tier caucus system with the first determining step occurring on February 22, 2020 at precinct meetings in each county of Nevada at locations determined by the State Party.
 (Rules 11.A & 13.A) - 3.
-If a Nevada Democrat would like to be a delegate to the national convention, they must participate on Caucus Day (February 22, 2020), or participate in either the virtual caucus or early vote period, and attend their County Convention, and the Nevada State Democratic Party State Convention. - 4.
-Two virtual caucuses will be held to express presidential preference.
-Participants in the virtual caucuses must be a registered Democrat by November 30, 2019, and preregister for the virtual caucuses with the Nevada State Democratic Party between January 1, 2020, at 9:00 am and January 15, 2020 at 5:00 pm.
-Registrants must provide information to ensure security of those who participate.
-Those who register for the virtual caucus will be able to participate in either one of the virtual caucus times offered, but after successfully participating will be prohibited from participating in their-in person precinct caucus and prohibited from early voting.
-In order to run for a national delegate position, a person must be elected as a delegate at all three levels of the three-tiered system (precinct caucus, county convention, state convention) as well as attend each level; therefore, any person elected as a delegate without having attended a precinct caucus, virtual caucus or having early voted, will be ineligible to run for any national delegate position.
+If a Nevada Democrat would like to be a delegate to the national convention, they must participate on Caucus Day (February 22, 2020), or participate during the early vote period, and attend their County Convention, and the Nevada State Democratic Party State Convention. - 4.

-- 5. The two virtual caucuses will be held on Sunday, February 16, 2020 and Monday, February 17, 2020.
-The virtual caucuses will be conducted by a secure tabulation service that will instruct participants to select their presidential preference choices.
-Virtual caucus participants will express their preferences electronically. - 6.
-The expression of presidential caucuses shall not begin earlier than the time published as that virtual caucus's start time. - 7.
-Virtual caucus participant totals will be combined with early vote and precinct caucus participant totals to determine the precinct viability threshold on caucus day.
-If a virtual participant's first choice is not viable, their next choice(s) will be honored via a secure tabulation process on caucus day. - 8.
 Four additional early voting days will be held for individuals to express their presidential preference.
 Those wishing to participate in early voting must be registered Democrats and will have the opportunity to same day register as such.
-Registered Democrats and those who choose same day registration may participate in any one of the early voting days and will be prohibited from participating in subsequent voting days and their in-person precinct caucus or virtual caucus. - 9.
-The four early voting days will be held on Saturday, February 15, 2020, Sunday, February 16, 2020, Monday, February 17, 2020, and Tuesday, February 18, 2020.
-The early voting locations and times will be determined by the Nevada State Democratic Party by October 1, 2019. - 10.
+Registered Democrats and those who choose same day registration may participate in any one of the early voting days and will be prohibited from participating in subsequent voting days and their in-person precinct caucus.

+- The four early voting days will be held on Saturday, February 15, 2020, Sunday, February 16, 2020, Monday, February 17, 2020, and Tuesday, February 18, 2020.
+The early voting locations and times will be determined by the Nevada State Democratic Party by October 1, 2019. - 6.
 Early voting participants will arrive at locations and fill out a presidential preference card indicating their presidential preference.
-After submitting their preference, they can leave. - 11.
-The results of early voting participant totals will be combined with the virtual caucus participant and precinct caucus participant totals to determine the viability threshold on caucus day.
-If an early voter's first choice is not viable, their next choice(s) will be honored via a secure tabulation process.

-12. The February 22, 2020 presidential preference caucus will open its doors for registration at 10:00 a.m. so that each caucus may be run efficiently and participants' time respected.
+After submitting their preference, they can leave. - 7.
+The results of early voting participant totals will be combined with the precinct caucus participant totals to determine the viability threshold on caucus day.
+If an early voter's first choice is not viable, their next choice(s) will be honored via a secure tabulation process. - 8.
+The February 22, 2020 presidential preference caucus will open its doors for registration at 10:00 a.m. so that each caucus may be run efficiently and participants' time respected.
 Caucus registration shall remain open until 12:00 p.m.
 The precinct caucus will be called to order by its Temporary Chair by 12:30 p.m.
 At that time the Temporary Chair will announce the caucus rules and read greetings from the State Chair, and other Democratic party leadership.
 The Nevada State Democratic Party encourages these greetings not make mention of any candidates nor advocate for any candidate implicitly or explicitly.
 The first actionable order of business shall be the election of a Permanent Chair.
 Following the election of the Permanent Chair, a Secretary shall be elected.
-By 1:00 p.m. the Permanent Chair will determine viability based on the total number of eligible caucus attendees, combined with the participant totals of the early vote and virtual caucuses.
+By 1:00 p.m. the Permanent Chair will determine viability based on the total number of eligible caucus attendees, combined with early vote participant totals.
 The number of delegates to the county convention assigned to a precinct is determined by the Nevada Revised Statutes (NRS).
 The ratios and formulae used to calculate the number of delegates elected from each precinct to the next determining step follow NRS 293.
 133 (See Appendix C).